 Floating flower market

 If you have a passion for petals, one of your first stops should be the Bloemenmarkt, otherwise known as the floating flower market.
 Rain or shine, summer or winter, the flower market is one of the most colourful and fragrant places in Amsterdam.
 All the stalls are located on floating barges along the canal, which is a relic from the days when flowers were shipped from the fields to the city by boat.
 Fresh flowers are still brought in daily, but these days by lorry.
 Whatever your favourite flower, you are bound to find it here.
-The selection ranges from traditional Dutch tulips to exotic varieties, and in December Christmas trees are also available.
+If you are looking for tulips, do a bit of research in advance to improve the odds that the bulbs you buy will blossom.
+Seasonality is important; if you want bulbs that bloom in the spring, buy bulbs in the fall and if you want bulbs that flower in the summer, buy your bulbs in early spring.
+Ask the seller for the details as they may not volunteer the information.
+And look for bulbs that are big and firm while avoiding the bulbs that look mushy, moldy or damaged.

 Amsterdam Tulip Museum